weber-cd/react-native-version-auto/README.md

-forked from ancon-labs/react-native-version
+### forked from ancon-labs/react-native-version,fixed some issues

-yarn add react-native-version-auto

 # react-native-version